blbadger/blbadger.github.io/aperiodic-irrationals.md

 \Bbb A \sim \Bbb I
 $$

 Thus the outputs of the set of continuous functions with aperiodic iterations, $\Bbb A$ is equivalent to the set of all irrational numbers $\Bbb I$.
+In conclusion, there are as many 'types' of periodic continuous functions as there are rational numbers, where the periodicity of a function defines its 'type'.

-Let's see if the implications of this make sense.
-In particular, can we also set up a one to one correspondance between aperiodic functions and natural numbers?
+Can we also set up a one to one correspondance between aperiodic functions and natural numbers?
 This would be a contradiction if so, but it turns out we cannot: if we define functions based on their periodicity then consider that aperiodic functions have infinite periodicity, ie each has a period of $\infty$, which cannot map to the set of natural numbers, which are finite.

 Also consider the process of writing down a number by adding one digit at a time to a decimal.
 Irrational numbers have non-repeating decimal expansions, whereas rational numbers contain digits that eventually repeat.
-The process decimal expansion is either periodic (defined as a repeating sequence rather than returning to an original value) or not, and aperiodic decimal expansion results in an irrational number whereas periodic decimal epansion gives a rational.
+The process of decimal expansion is either periodic (defined as a repeating sequence rather than returning to an original value) or not, and aperiodic decimal expansion results in an irrational number whereas periodic decimal epansion gives a rational.

 ### Aperiodicity is equivalent to sensitivity to initial conditions